 About the Mamiya TLR System

 This is a Twin Lens Reflex (TLR) camera that takes 120 roll film, and, typically for this format, it shoots 12 exposures per roll (24 on 220 roll film if you can find it anywhere!)
 The “System” bit comes from the fact that you can change the stock 80mm lens for others in the range – 45mm all the way up to 250mm.

 The camera is unique among TLRs in that it focuses using a large bellows system, allowing you to capture subjects at very close distances (more on this later).
 The C220 Professional was an evolutionary step in the Mamiya ‘C’ line of TLRs, which started with the Mamiyaflex C in 1956 and continued through:

 Each evolution introduced new features (as described here) and updates to the build.
 The most useful feature, as mentioned above, is the fact that you can, almost exclusively in the world of TLRs, change the lenses.
 It’s interesting to note that all lenses can be used with all bodies and some of the later bodies in the C220 and C330 series also alow focus screens to be interchanged between models.

 The Mamiya C220 Professional body

 The body is fitted with a waist level finder as standard.
-This means that you look down onto the focussing screen, where you see a laterally reversed (flipped) image.
-Being a TLR, the image you see on the focus screen comes from the top most lens, whereas the bottom lens is the one used for capturing your image on film.
+This means that you look down onto the focusing screen, where you see a laterally reversed (flipped) image.
+Being a TLR, the image you see on the focus screen comes from the topmost lens, whereas the bottom lens is the one used for capturing your image on film.